Comparison

 Just need calendar sync?

 Skip the workflows.
-Set up Calendar FreeSync in under a minute and keep Google and Outlook aligned in real time.
+Set up Calendar FreeSync and keep Google and Outlook aligned automatically in the background.

 Get started for free